electron/electron/docs/tutorial/dark-mode.md

 ```

 The final step is to add a bit of styling to enable dark mode for the web parts
-by leveraging the [`prefers-color-scheme`][prefer-color-scheme] CSS attribute.
+of the UI by leveraging the [`prefers-color-scheme`][prefer-color-scheme] CSS
-This part only follows the system theme.
+attribute.
+The value of `prefers-color-scheme` will follow your
+`nativeTheme.themeSource` setting.

-Create `styles.css` file and add the following lines:
+Create a `styles.css` file and add the following lines:

 ```css
 @media (prefers-color-scheme: dark) {